 Home canning is experiencing a resurgence of interest.
-Imagine preserving the taste of vegetables and fruit at their peak to enjoy all-year long.
+Imagine preserving the taste of vegetables and fruit at their peak to enjoy all year long.
 From homemade pickles to tomato sauce and jams, canning captures the best flavors.
-See our introduction to canning for beginners to what canning is all about!
+Read our introduction to canning for beginners and learn what canning is all about!

 What Is Canning?

 Think of canning as a form of cooking.
 Instead of cooking one meal for immediate consumption, you are cooking food that you can save and store away for months!
 Why do this?
 Because canning allows you to capture the best flavors at the peak of season—to enjoy all-year long!
 Imagine the amazing taste of garden-fresh tomato sauce in the middle of winter.

 Canning is a method used to preserve fresh food in jars using high temperatures to kill microorganisms and inactivating enzymes that could cause food to spoil.
 The heating process pushes air from the jars, creating a vacuum seal as jars cool.
 Without air, the bacteria, yeasts, and mold will not grow and food won’t spoil.